 - What is the age limit for the fellowships?

 There is no age limit for the fellowships; this is not asked for as part of the juried part of the application process.
-The only reason, as stated on the application, that we ask for your age is to provide data for me on who we are reaching through recruitment.
+As stated on the application, the only reason that we ask for your age is to provide data for Textile Center to know who we are reaching through outreach during the application process.

 - Who is eligible to apply, what is mid-career, and what does my experience in the discipline of Fiber Art need to be?

 Since all of these details are entwined, they are explained together:

 These mid-career fellowships are for mid-career and beyond.
 The only requirement is to show at least 8 years of invested creative practice, documented in your resume or list of accomplishments.
 There is no limit to a time period for midcareer, and McKnight program partners uphold the belief that mid-career could be the rest of your life!

 Mid-career, for the purposes of our program is eight (8) years of creative practice–documented by a resume, CV, or list of accomplishments–that demonstrates commitment to active practice and documents recognition of this work through exhibitions, awards or honors, grants received, studio art teaching, etc. We check this documentation when your application comes in to be sure you meet this qualification.

 There are no specific requirements as to calling yourself a “fiber artist” for eight years, as artists tend to use whatever means are most appropriate to communicate their message.
 However, your work does have to recognize fiber art as the primary basis for your work, on a high level–particularly in work done recently, over the last 2-3 years.
 Applications need to show excellence, consistency, maturity, breadth, and depth in the field.
 Here are the criteria from our guidelines and a link to detailed program guidelines: https://textilecentermn.org/2023mcknightappinfo/